alistaire47/passport/README.md

 The data underlying `passport` comes from a number of sources, including

 -   [The Unicode Common Locale Data Repository (CLDR) Project](http://cldr.unicode.org/) supplies country names in many, many languages, from Afrikaans to Zulu.
-Even better, [CLRDR aspires to use the most customary name](http://cldr.unicode.org/translation/country-names) instead of formal or official ones, e.g. "Switzerland" instead of "Swiss Confederation".
+Even better, [CLDR aspires to use the most customary name](http://cldr.unicode.org/translation/country-names) instead of formal or official ones, e.g. "Switzerland" instead of "Swiss Confederation".
 -   [The United Nations Statistics Division](https://unstats.un.org/unsd/methodology/m49/overview/) maintains and publishes the M.49 region code and the UN geoscheme region codes and names.
 -   [The CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/index.html) supplies a standardized set of names and codes.
 -   [The National Geospatial-Intelligence Agency (NGA)](http://geonames.nga.mil/gns/html/countrycodes.html) is the organization responsible for standardizing US government use of country codes.
 It inherited the now-deprecated FIPS 10-4 from NIST, which it turned into the GEC, which is now also deprecated in favor of GENC, a US government profile of ISO 3166.